scottbucher/BirthdayBot/README.md

 [Kevin Novak](https://github.com/KevinNovak) has created a handy [map time zone picker](https://kevinnovak.github.io/Time-Zone-Picker/)!

 Simply click your location on the map and copy the name of the selected time zone.
-You can then use it in the `bday set` command.'
+You can then use it in the `bday set` command.

 ![Setting your time zone](https://i.imgur.com/ibPmjNs.png)